massimocannas/Of-Earth-Crina-Saad/README.md

 - the **first poem**, *The Speed of Earth*, along with the Italian translation, [below](#The-Speed-of-Earth)
 <!-- - the *parallel text* bilingual edition: [Of Earth - parallel](docs/Crina_Saad_Of_Earth_bi.pdf)-->
-- the *parallel text* bilingual edition [Of Earth - Crina Saad](https://raw.githubusercontent.com/massimocannas/Of-Earth-Crina-Saad/main/docs/Crina_Saad_Of_Earth_bi.pdf
+- the *parallel text* bilingual edition [Of Earth - bilingual](https://raw.githubusercontent.com/massimocannas/Of-Earth-Crina-Saad/main/docs/Crina_Saad_Of_Earth_bi.pdf
 ).
 A github preview may be available [here](docs/Crina_Saad_Of_Earth_bi.pdf)
 - the *facing-page* bilingual edition: (January 2026)